-Because of its long, shallow continental shelf and relatively poor exposure to South-west swell, Seychelles is not counted as one of the best surfing hotspots.
-You may not be able to surf your desired type of waves here but it definitely has some hidden gems that will provide you with the thrill as well as the satisfaction you're seeking.
-The location of Seychelles allows to surf some fun waves in warm water, amid the captivating scenic beauty of these islands.
+Because of its long, shallow continental shelf and relatively poor exposure to the Southwest swell, Seychelles is not counted as one of the best surfing hotspots.
+You may not be able to surf your desired type of waves here but it definitely has some hidden gems that will provide you with the thrill and the satisfaction you're seeking.
+The location of Seychelles allows to surf some fun waves in warm water, amid the captivating scenic beauty.
 Also, relatively unknown on the surf scene, the place is uncrowded - and there lies the beauty of the experience.
-However, at the same time, keep in mind that surf breaks are plentiful, waves are inconsistent, summers are flat and a number of wind chops are formed which can kill a good surf session.
+However, the surf breaks are plentiful in Seychelles, waves are inconsistent, summers are flat and a number of wind chops are formed which can kill a good surf session.
 Seychelles is best for mellow surfers looking for a fun tropical surf trip in a stunning, laid back environment.

 Best Time for Surfing in Seychelles

-Best time for surfing in Seychelles is April to September, as the waves are waist to shoulder high around this time and bigger swells are less frequent.
+The surfing season in Seychelles is from April to October when the waves are waist to shoulder high, and bigger swells are less frequent.
 You will find much bigger surf and more areas to surf during this period.
 That being said, you can find waves throughout the year, just that the surfing area would change depending upon the time of your visit.

 Places suggested for surfing during the South-East Monsoon season (April to August)

 The largest and the most crowded of Seychelles Islands, Mahé is one of the two most popular islands for surfing.
 It has a number of beaches which make for great surf spots.
 It would be best to find out which beach suits you the best.
 You can rent a car here and look for the best break.
 The most consistent waves can be found on the East side of the Island, while the west side is a bit inconsistent but gives a better payoff.
 You can choose your ideal surfing spots according to your level of expertise.